leejoonli/code-every-day/log.md

 ## Thoughts

 Added a PUT and PATCH route and was able to connect the MongoDB database to the React frontend.
 Able to get a Django, PostgreSQL server up but couldn't get the secret key environmental variable to work.

+# Day 235 (1/10/2023-1/11/2023)

+## FELP

+Updated FELP codebase.

+## Thoughts

+Reworked the FELP codebase with more components and moved the modals to its own component.
+Tried to deploy the backend to netlify but couldn't get it to work.